Applications are closed for 2019 expeditions.

 Aside from science, the team was heavily involved in outreach.
 While still in Glasgow, some of the team gave a talk to local primary school pupils about our work and the importance of marine conservation.
 During the expedition, various events were organised in conjunction with local NGOs.
 These included giving a talk at a local school, a mangrove clean-up plus a day activity camp.

-The Trinidad team have had an amazing summer!
-Over ten weeks they have completed 8 different projects on animals including frogs, turtles and bats.
+Over ten weeks in the summer of 2017 the expedition team completed 8 different projects on animals including frogs, turtles and bats.
 There was also a new geography project looking at Trinidad’s waste management and environmental degradation on the island.

 Hard work was rewarded with great days out.
 Some days off included visits to the Asa Wright Nature Centre where the team had the chance to see hummingbirds up close, a tour of Pitch Lake and Caroni Swamp, celebrating birthdays in Port of Spain and sampling some of Trinidad’s beautiful beaches!